pschou/yum-check-mirror/README.md

         Skip signature checks
   -keyring string
-        Use keyring for verifying, keyring.gpg or keys/ directory (default "keys/") -output string
+        Use keyring for verifying, keyring.gpg or keys/ directory (default "keys/") -multi
+        Scan for multiple package lists in repo directory.
+Note: Secondary lists are insecure as they are missing the GPG signature file, and may not be a complete set!
+  -output string
-        Output file to put the results of the check (default "-") -path string
+        Output file to put the file list, the failed results of the check (default "-") -path string
         Path to the mirror base (default ".")
+  -prune
+        Find and remove un-used packages in repo (.rpm) -prune-test
-  -repo string
+        Find and display all un-used packages in repo (.rpm) -repo string
         Repo to check (example "/7/os/x86_64") -repodata string